vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

  - You need to have [setup _Vue Storefront_ stack](setup) including _Vue Storefront API_.
  - There are two ways to deal with _Search Adapter_ for _Entity Type_ ; One is with _API_ (Recipe A), The other is with [_GraphQL_](https://graphql.org/) (Recipe B)
  - You should have custom entity module in Magento 2 to import custom entities.
 Download example module [here](https://github.com/kkdg/Offline_Stores)
  - You should have imported data for the new entity for the sake of testing.
 [2-0.
-Prerequisite](#_2-0-prerequisite) guides you in how to do it.
+Appetizer](#_2-0-appetizer) guides you in how to do it.
 :::tip TIP
 The default _Search Adapter_ is _API_.

 In order to change which _Search Adapter_ should be in labor, please take a look at here [Chef's secret 1. how to switch search adapters](#secret-1-how-to-switch-search-adapters)
 :::

-### 2-0 Prerequisite
+### 2-0 Appetizer
  0. Assume you need an entity type for _Offline Stores_ of your online shop for example.
-So you can store the information of your stores in data store, which is _Elasticsearch_ in this case, read the data whenever you need it like you want to display _offline stores_ to customer for pick-up while on checkout.
+So you can store the information of your stores in data store, which is _Elasticsearch_ in this case, read the data whenever you need it like you want to display _offline stores_ while on checkout for customer to pick up if they live nearby.
 :::tip NOTE
 There are two ways to import your data into data store.
 One for using [`mage2vuestorefront`](https://github.com/DivanteLtd/mage2vuestorefront) which runs _NodeJS_ scripts to do the job while the other for using [`magento2-vsbridge-indexer`](https://github.com/DivanteLtd/magento2-vsbridge-indexer) that is a native Magento 2 module for the job.